Big balance bikes for taller children

 Their larger wheels sizes come with gears so your child can continue to progress with their riding once they’ve mastered pedalling.
 Plus, the frame size of their bikes is adjustable, so as your child grows you can extend the frame, meaning the bike will last longer.
 Because these bikes will ultimately end up as pedal bikes, they come with both front and rear brakes (which you don’t always get on other balance bikes).
 This means your child can get used to the braking action before progressing to pedalling.

-At the current time, when we really don't know what is going to happen with the availability of kids bikes, a Black Mountain Bike will help give peace of mind that you've got a bike that will grow with your child.
+At the current time, when we really don’t know what is going to happen with the longer term availability of kids bikes as supply chains are proving problematic and kids bikes are selling out really quickly.
+A Black Mountain Bike will help give peace of mind that you’ve got a bike that will grow with your child.
+It also saves you money as you’re not buying multiple bikes and they will have a great resale value when you finally sell them on.
+You can read a cost comparison here.

 Black Mountain Bikes suggest the KAPEL would be suitable for a child from 110cm, or approx 5 years old when in mode 1 and when the bike is fully extended they should be able to enjoy it until they’re around the 128cm height or about 7.5 years.